memgraph/docs/gqlalchemy/how-to-guides/ogm.md

 - [**Create indexes**](#create-indexes)
 - [**Create constraints**](#create-constraints)

->Hopefully, this guide will teach you how to properly use GQLAlchemy query builder.
+>Hopefully, this guide will teach you how to properly use GQLAlchemy object graph mapper.
 If you
 >have any more questions, join our community and ping us on [Discord](https://discord.gg/memgraph).

 :::info
-To test the above features, you need a running Memgraph instance.
+To test the above features, you need to have [GQLAlchemy installed](/docs/gqlalchemy/installation) and a running Memgraph instance.
 If you're not sure how to run Memgraph, check out the Memgraph [Quick start](/memgraph/#quick-start).
 :::

 ## Map nodes and relationships